 Categories

 Transnational encounter in Athens/Greece, September 2022

-A colourful group of 17 people from Sofia, Berlin, Rome and Athens came together.
-They were volunteers, have fled to Europe from Afghanistan or Syria and/or are otherwise unable to travel because of a small purse.
+It was a ‘colourful’ group of 17 people from Sofia, Berlin, Rome and Athens who came together.
+They were volunteers, have fled to Europe from Afghanistan or Syria and/or cannot travel for other reasons due to a small purse.

-The focus was on the consumption of CO2 through various modes of transport.
-For this purpose, the Greek colleagues distributed an overview with pictures of the underground, tram, bus, long-distance trains, airport, ship harbour and motorway.
-The question was: What is financed by companies, what is financed by the state?
-Does this influence the quality of the service?
-What options are there for reducing CO2?
+The focus was on CO2 consumption by different means of transport.
+For this, the Greek colleagues distributed an overview with pictures of the underground, tram, bus, long-distance trains, airport, ship port and motorway.
+The question was: What is financed by companies, what by the state?
+Does this affect the quality of service?
+What possibilities are there to reduce CO2?

-The result was striking: in Greece, the intervention of the “Troika” in 2015 privatised most of the previously state-run infrastructure.
-The German FRAPORT runs the lucrative airports, the Piraeus port is 67% owned by a Chinese company, the management of motorways and national roads is in private hands.
-In contrast, Athens’ public transport is financed by the city.
-In terms of quality, no conclusions can be drawn about ownership.
-However, political control of the reduction of CO2 is made more difficult when a state cedes control to private parties, as the logic of profit maximisation is paramount with them.
+The result was astounding: In Greece, the intervention of the “Troika” in 2015 privatised much of the previously state-owned infrastructure.
+The German FRAPORT runs the lucrative airports, the port of Piraeus is 67% owned by a Chinese company, the management of the motorways and national roads is in private hands.
+Public transport in Athens, on the other hand, is financed by the city.
+As far as quality is concerned, no conclusions can be drawn about ownership.
+However, political control of CO2 reduction is made more difficult when a state cedes control to private parties, as the logic of profit maximisation is paramount with them.

-The air pollution from cars was remarkable for the guests, as were the mini-oases and “pocket parks” to improve the air.
-They captured their impressions in photos and videos – and learned to work with a padlet on this occasion.
+Air pollution from cars was remarkable to the guests, as were the mini-oases and “pocket parks” in Athens to improve the air.
+They recorded their impressions in photos and videos – and learned to work with a padlet on this occasion.

+Categories